Skip to content

 Available on devices that have an external RADIO port.

-By default, the Radio port is set to 57600bps to match the Serial Telemetry Radios that are recommended to be used with the RTK Facet (it is a plug-and-play solution).
+The RADIO port is connected directly to GNSS UART.
+By default, the port is set to 57600bps to match the Serial Telemetry Radios that are recommended to be used with the RTK Facet (it is a plug-and-play solution).
 This can be set from 4800bps to 921600bps.

 Mux Channel